pivotal/docs-tap/cli-plugins/apps/usage.md

 ## <a id='yaml-files'></a> Working with YAML Files

-In many cases, you can manage workload lifecycles through CLI commands, but there might be cases where you want to manage a workload by using a `yaml` file.
+In many cases, you can manage workload lifecycles through CLI commands;
+however, you might find cases where you want to manage a workload by using a `yaml` file.
 The Apps CLI plugin supports using `yaml` files.

 The plugin is designed to manage **one workload** at a time.